Types of Degrees Recreation Administration Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Recreation Admin, too.
-About 1.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Recreation Admin.
+About 1.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea